The Street of Crocodiles: Adaptations

 A 1986 Brothers Quay stop-motion animation, Street of Crocodiles, is based on the book.
 The work was also adapted, in 1992, as a stage play, by Theatre de Complicite.
 This latter adaptation was first staged in August 1992 at the Cottesloe Theatre at the National Theatre in London; it toured throughout 1992 and 1993 and was nominated for four Olivier Awards.

 In 2010, the British Intellect published Katarzyna Marciniak and Kamil Turowski's photo album, Streets of Crocodiles: Photography, Media, and Postsocialist Landscapes in Poland.
 The book, inspired by Schulz's short story and available in print and electronic formats, is introduced by The Village Voice film critic, J. Hoberman, as "...a walk on the wild side, an expedition down a melancholy boulevard of dreams."

-Jonathan Safran Foer's Tree of Codes is an adaptation of Street of Crocodiles in the tradition of Tom Phillips's book A Humument.
-Safran Foer cut words from Street of Crocodiles in order to create his own story.
+Jonathan Safran Foer's Tree of Codes is an adaptation of the book in the tradition of Tom Phillips's book A Humument.
+Safran Foer cut words from The Street of Crocodiles in order to create his own story.
 Foer's novel has been turned into a full-length contemporary ballet by Wayne McGregor, commissioned by and premiered at the Manchester International Festival on Friday 3 July 2015 in the city's Opera House theatre; and an opera by Liza Lim, commissioned and premiered by Ensemble Musikfabrik on 9 April 2016 at the Staatenhaus, Cologne.